Physicians-for-Human-Rights/MediCapt/infrastructure/docs/lambda.md

 Every lambda function should validate its input, any data it attempts to put into the store, and anything it returns to the client. `common-types.ts` contains schemas for validating all types with `zod`.

+NB: The default `policy.json` for lambda functions has a useless policy that denies access to EC2.
+Lambda functions don't have EC2 permissions anyway and we don't use EC2.
+But there's no way to create an empty AWS policy as a placeholder, so we create a useless one instead.

+### APIs

+Query APIs can contain filters.
+All filters are standardized to be `filter=[{field: {op: value}}]`.
+For now, only string fields are supported with the `eq` and `contains` ops.

+Query APIs can sort.
+All sorts are standardized to be `sort=[{inc: field1}, {dec: field2}]`.